BhautikChudasama/mmar/README.md

 1. Next, we need to also add a reverse proxy, such as [Nginx](https://nginx.org/) or [Caddy](https://caddyserver.com/), so that requests and TCP connections to your domain are routed accordingly.
 Since the mmar client communicates with the server using TCP, you need to make sure that the reverse proxy supports routing on TCP, and not just HTTP.

-    I highly recommend [Caddy](https://caddyserver.com/) as it also handles obtain SSL certificates for your wildcard subdomains automatically for you, in addition to having a Layer4 reverse proxy to route TCP connections.
-To get this functionality we need to include a few additional Caddy modules, the [layer4 module](github.com/mholt/caddy-l4) as well as the [caddy-dns](https://github.com/caddy-dns) modules that matches your domain registrar, in my case I am using the [namecheap module](https://github.com/caddy-dns/namecheap) in order to automatically handle issue SSL certificates for wildcard subdomains.
+    I highly recommend [Caddy](https://caddyserver.com/) as it also handles obtaining SSL certificates for your wildcard subdomains automatically for you, in addition to having a Layer4 reverse proxy to route TCP connections.
+To get this functionality we need to include a few additional Caddy modules, the [layer4 module](github.com/mholt/caddy-l4) as well as the [caddy-dns](https://github.com/caddy-dns) module that matches your domain registrar, in my case I am using the [namecheap module](https://github.com/caddy-dns/namecheap) in order to automatically issue SSL certificates for wildcard subdomains.

     To add those modules you can build a new docker image for Caddy including these modules: